-- 1. Edit any page layout and click Layout Properties.

-- 2. Check Interaction Log and click OK.

-- 3. Click Save.
+- 1. Edit any page layout and click Layout Properties. - 2.
+Check Interaction Log and click OK. - 3.
+Click Save. - Note: If you turn interaction logs on or off, you must close and reopen records to see the changes.

 Set Up Interaction Logs for a Salesforce Console Assign Interaction Logs Salesforce Console Configurable Features Salesforce Console